 My eyes first snapped to Teacher Crones—who was busy writing on the board—then they moved to the boy beside me.

-Strands of his dark brown locks were falling to his forehead, and somehow it made him look dangerously handsome.
-I could make out a calculating yet taunting look in his pitch-black eyes.
+Strands of his dark brown locks were falling onto his forehead, and somehow it made him look dangerously handsome.
+I could see a calculating yet taunting look in his pitch-black eyes.

 His pink lips were twitching; he was trying to hide a smile.
 Even though this boy looked like the incarnation of Adonis himself, the look he was giving me screamed trouble.